Diamond (1823 ship): Alleged discovery and protection

 In 2000, two local divers and amateur archaeological historians, Tony Iles and his daughter Helen, located a wreck through magnetometer survey.
 On diving the site, they found wooden frames reinforced with iron.
 They conducted a preliminary survey that showed the wreck to be in excess of 150 feet long, and reported the find to Cadw.
 They recovered Muntz Metal (also known as "Yellow Metal") pins and sheathing from the wreck.
 The Archaeological Diving Unit, under the Protection of Wrecks Act 1973, then investigated the wreck using side-scan sonar and ROV.
-As a result of various erroneous claims and uncorroborated information from a third party to Cadw stating that Diamond was an early composite-hulled vessel (now proved, after eight years of intensive, painstaking and detailed research, to be false) the site was evaluated for designation under the Protection of Wrecks Act 1973.
+As a result of various erroneous claims and uncorroborated information from a third party to Cadw stating that the Diamond was an early composite-hulled vessel (subsequently shown to be false) the site was evaluated for designation under the Protection of Wrecks Act 1973.

-Despite the obvious physical anomalies on the site survey with the known information on Diamond and the disputed information of its construction, Cadw erred on the side of caution.
-On 1 April 2002 it declared the wreck to be Diamond.
+Despite the obvious physical anomalies on the site survey with the known information on the Diamond and the disputed information of its construction, Cadw erred on the side of caution.
+On 1 April 2002 it declared the wreck to be the Diamond.
 This was the first designation in Wales since powers were devolved to the National Assembly for Wales, and hence the first designation by a Welsh statutory instrument.
 This has prevented all recreational divers, other than those listed under the relevant licences, from diving at the site or wreck.

 Further investigation and challenge to identity

 Ian Cundy of the Malvern Archaeological Diving Unit was granted a licence to investigate the wreck site in July 2002.
-His findings cast serious doubt on whether the designated wreck site is that of Diamond, as it appears to be that of a larger and later (unidentified) vessel.
-The wreck appears to be 160 ft, and there are discrepancies between samples of the materials (timber and hull sheathing) recovered from the site and those listed as used for Diamond.
+His findings cast serious doubt on whether the designated wreck site is that of the Diamond, as it appears to be that of a larger and later (unidentified) vessel.
+The wreck appears to be 160 ft, and there are discrepancies between samples of the materials (timber and hull sheathing) recovered from the site and those listed as used for the Diamond.
 Metal samples scattered on the site are stamped Muntz Metal, an alloy not patented until 1832, several years after the loss of the Diamond.
-Dendrochronological samples (2006) taken from the main ribs and professionally analysed show that the wood was still growing in 1825 at the date of the wreck of Diamond, and was not felled until around 1840.
+Dendrochronological samples (2006) taken from the main ribs and professionally analysed show that the wood was still growing in 1825 at the date of the wreck of the Diamond, and was not felled until around 1840.
 Cardigan Bay has been the graveyard of so many ships that identifying possible other candidates for the designated wreck site, and excluding the rest, may take some time.
 The project to identify this shipwreck is still ongoing.